Bertrand256/dash-masternode-tool/README.md

 ### Transferring of masternode earnings
-Beginning with version 0.9.4 DMT you can transfer your masternode earnings.
-This works in a bit different way than with other Dash wallets - DMT gives you a 100% control on which _unspent transaction outputs_ (utxo) you wish to transfer.
+Beginning with version 0.9.4 of DMT you can transfer your masternode earnings.
+Unlike other Dash wallets, DMT gives you a 100% control on which _unspent transaction outputs_ (utxo) you wish to transfer.
 This has the same effect as the _Coin control_ functionality implemented in _Dash Core wallet_.

-`Transfer funds` window lists all _UTXOs_ of a currently selected Masternode (mode 1), all Masternodes in configuration (mode 2) or of any address controlled by the hardware wallet (mode 3).
-By default, all _UTXOs_ not used as MN collateral are checked.
-MN collateral's _UTXOs_ (1000 Dash) are initially hidden, just to avoid unintentional sending its funds and thus breaking MN.
+`Transfer funds` window shows all _UTXOs_ of a currently selected Masternode (mode 1), all Masternodes in current configuration (mode 2) or any address controlled by a hardware wallet (mode 3).
+All _UTXOs_, not used as collateral are initially checked.
+Additionally, collaterals' _UTXOs_ (1000 Dash) are initially hidden, just to avoid unintentional sending its funds and thus breaking MN.
 You can show those hidden entries by unchecking `Hide collateral utxos` option.

 To show up the `Transfer funds` window, click the `Tools` button.
 Then, from popup menu choose:
  - `Transfer funds from current Masternode's address` (mode 1)